 Everyone has some way that they came to understand themselves in the terrain of gender.
 Sometimes this might feel like a sudden realization that you haven’t thought much about your own gender… sometimes it might be that you’ve had to think about gender all of your life.

-For this final activity, read through some of the stories related to gender written by young people, their families, and other adults in their lives.
-As you read, make notes of any topics that you relate to, anything that surprises you, and any areas you can identify to learn on your own.
-If there are terms you don’t know, write them down and look them up after you are done reading.
+For this final activity, you will watch gender stories created by young people, their families, and other adults in their lives.
+As you watch, make notes of any topics that you relate to, anything that surprises you, and any areas you can identify to learn on your own.
+If there are terms you don’t know, write them down and look them up after you have viewed a few stories.

 Use this exercise as a guidepost in your own process of learning about gender.
 If you find you have more questions than answers, look to national or local LGBT(Q) organizations or your local library for more resources.